 - Check to see if the Republic notification lists WiFi calls.

 - If you're on a public WiFi hotspot, check to make sure you've accepted any terms and conditions.

 - If you're on a work or personal WiFi network, check your network and router's WiFi settings (if you're on a work network, contact your IT department for help.)

 - Go to your phone dialer and dial *#*#8647#*#* to reset Republic credentials on your phone for voice and texting.
 (Note: You'll need to be connected to WiFi to complete this step.)

 - If callers are getting a busy signal when calling you.

-- If all settings and troubleshooting steps were taken and you’re still unable to make and/or receive calls on cell.
+- If all settings and troubleshooting steps were taken and you’re still unable to make and/or receive calls over the Cellular network.